Making a starter in high temperatures

 *If you overnight temperatures are over 23C/73F and/or higher humidity read the notes at the end of the page

-*I use small quantities to make starters as you really don’t need big quantities to make a starter; you will therefore also have little waste, but when you do need to discard, put the spare starter in a bowl and use it in recipes.
+*I use small quantities to make starters as you really do not need big quantities to make a starter; you will therefore also have little waste, but when you do need to discard, put the spare starter in a bowl and use it in recipes.
 Resist the temptation to keep it and end up with endless bowls of bits of starters.

 Day 1: